Paramore: Live appearances

 In 2007, the band played an acoustic set for the grand opening of a Warped Tour exhibit at the Rock and Roll Hall of Fame, and the dress Hayley Williams wore in the video for "Emergency" was also put on display in the exhibit.

 In June 2007, they were declared by Rolling Stone as "Ones to Watch".

-In August 2007, Paramore had been featured in television spots on MTV, performing acoustic versions of their songs or acting in short accompaniments to MTV program commercials.
+In August 2007, Paramore was featured in television spots on MTV, performing acoustic versions of their songs or acting in short accompaniments to MTV program commercials.
 As "MTV Artists of the Week", the band filmed the faux camping-themed spots in Queens, New York, all written and directed by Evan Silver and Gina Fortunato.
 MTV.com also has a collection of short videos with the band to promote Riot! as well.
 For weeks in August 2007, the "Misery Business" video was the number one streamed video at MTV.com.
-On October 8, Paramore played "Misery Business" live on Late Night with Conan O'Brien, a booking made possible due to the friendship struck between the band and Max Weinberg during the 2007 Warped Tour.
+On October 8, Paramore played "Misery Business" live on Late Night with Conan O'Brien.
 In August, Paramore participated in New Found Glory's music video for their cover of Sixpence None the Richer's song "Kiss Me".

 From September 29 to November 1, 2009, the band held a tour in North America to support Brand New Eyes.
 The tour for their self-titled fourth album, known as The Self-Titled Tour, took place in North America from October 15 to November 27, 2013.
 From June 19 through August 17, 2014, the band also supported the album with the Monumentour.

 Appearances in films and video games

 In 2005, Paramore made its first video game appearance with the song "Pressure" being featured in the console versions of the video game The Sims 2.

-In March 2008, Paramore made its first rhythm game appearance with "Crushcrushcrush" as a downloadable track in the Rock Band games and later being a playable song in Guitar Hero On Tour: Decades.
+In March 2008, Paramore made its first rhythm game appearance with "Crushcrushcrush" as a downloadable track in the video game Rock Band and later being a playable song in Guitar Hero On Tour: Decades.
 Later that year, Rock Band 2 was released with the song "That's What You Get" included as a playable track.
 The video game Guitar Hero World Tour featured the song "Misery Business" along with Hayley Williams participating in motion capture sessions for the game.
 She is featured as an unlockable character in the game as well.
-"Misery Business" was also featured as a playable track on Rock Band 3, while "Pressure", "The Only Exception", "Brick by Boring Brick", and "Ignorance" are available as DLC for the game.
+"Misery Business" was also featured as an on-disc track on Rock Band 3, while "Pressure", "The Only Exception", "Brick by Boring Brick", and "Ignorance" are available as downloadable tracks for the game.
 In 2015, the song "Still Into You" was featured as an on-disc song for Rock Band 4.